nvanwinden/ft_transcendence/README.md

 - The user should be able to **add other users as friends** and see their **current status**.
 - **Stats** have to be displayed on the user profile.
 - Each user should have a **match history** including 1v1 games and a **ladder**.
 Anyone who is logged in should be able to consult it.
+- The user who has created a new channel is automatically set as the **channel owner** until they leave it.
+The channel owner can set a **password** required to access the channel, change it, and also remove it.
+The channel owner is a **channel administrator**.
+They can set other users as administrators.
+A user who is an administrator of a channel can **kick**, **ban** or **mute** (for a limited time) other users, but not the channel owners.
+- The user should be able to **invite other users to play a Pong game** through the chat interface.
+- The user should be able to **access other players profiles** through the chat interface.

+**Game**
+- Users should be able to play a live Pong game versus another player.
+- There must be a **matchmaking system**: the user can join a queue until they get automatically matched with someone else.

+**Chat**
+- The user should be able to create channels (chat rooms) that can be either **public**, or **private**, or **protected** by a password.
+- The user should be able to send *direct messages* to other users.
+- The user should be able to **block** other users.
+- The game must be faithful to the original Pong (1972).
+- You must offer some **customization options**.

 ### Login page
 <img width="771" alt="Screen Shot 2023-03-23 at 4 40 55 PM" src="https://user-images.githubusercontent.com/58479085/227256681-16d71013-f52f-4be9-b8ef-0ec256b1bede.png">